6 The R API: entry points for C code

 The graphics systems are exposed in headers R_ext/GraphicsEngine.h, R_ext/GraphicsDevice.h (which it includes) and R_ext/QuartzDevice.h.
 Facilities for defining custom connection implementations are provided in R_ext/Connections.h, but make sure you consult the file before use.

-Let us re-iterate the advice to include in C++ code system headers before the R header files, especially Rinternals.h (included by Rdefines.h) and Rmath.h, which redefine names which may be used in system headers, or (preferably and now the default) to define R_NO_REMAP.
+Let us re-iterate the advice to include in C++ code system headers before the R header files, especially Rinternals.h (included by Rdefines.h) and Rmath.h, which redefine names which may be used in system headers, or (preferably and the default since R 4.5.0) to define R_NO_REMAP.

 6.21 Moving into C API compliance